-Certain options were granted to non-employee directors and consultants during the years ended April 30, 2013 and 2012.
-The Company has charged compensation expense of approximately \$101,000 and \$77,000 related to these option grants for which the majority relates to non-employee directors.
-These expenses have been included in selling, general and administrative costs in the accompanying consolidated statements of operations for the years ended April 30, 2013 and 2012, respectively.
+Certain options were granted to non-employee directors and consultants during the years ended April 30, 2014 and 2013.
+The Company has charged compensation expense of approximately \$91,000 and \$101,000 related to these option grants, the majority of which relates to non-employee directors.
+These expenses have been included in selling, general and administrative costs in the accompanying consolidated statements of operations for the years ended April 30, 2014 and 2013, respectively.